s990093/arduino-cluster-ops/website/guide/architecture.md

 The AMB82-Mini serves as the high-level scheduler, implementing an Asymmetric Multi-Processing (AMP) model to manage the flow of data from the host to the distributed compute nodes.

-> [!NOTE] ### Layer 1 AMP Architecture
+### Layer 1 AMP Architecture

-> The AMB82-Mini effectively utilizes its DMA engine as a secondary processor, managed by an AMP-like scheduler that orchestrates context switching and priorities in external DDR memory.
+The AMB82-Mini effectively utilizes its DMA engine as a secondary processor, managed by an AMP-like scheduler that orchestrates context switching and priorities in external DDR memory.

 ![Layer 1 AMP Architecture](/assets/figures/layer1_amp.png)